conan-io/docs/howtos/cmake_launch.rst

 .. note::

-    The package ``Hello/0.1@memsharded/testing`` is only available through `memsharded's repository`_, thus it needs to be included before to launch cmake install by CMake.
+    The package ``Hello/0.1@memsharded/testing`` is only available through `memsharded's repository`_, thus it needs to be installer before to launch cmake install by CMake.
 Otherwise, the `project`_ should be downloaded and built as well.

 .. _`memsharded's repository`: https://bintray.com/memsharded/conan-common/Hello%3Amemsharded/0.1%3Atesting